ulfschneider/ulfschneider.github.io/_pages/tools/a_tracker.md

 Display tracks
 ---

 Tracks are being displayed in two ways: as an ordered table, where the most recent activities are listed at the top, and as a chart, which will visualize all tracks that are contained in the ordered table.

 In the chart you can filter down further and hide away those tracks you are currently not interested in.
+The filter controls visualize the total duration of your tracks, as well as the sum for any other unit that you collected.
+There is one special case for your own units - if the unit contains a slash (/), like in km/h, which means kilometers per hour, the units are not simply summed up but the average is being calculated.
+All figures are only for the currently filtered tracks.

 Query tracks
 ---